 How to Put a Parental Lock on Websites on Computers

 You can put a parental lock on websites by modifying your child’s computer settings.
 Using this method, the websites you want to block will be inaccessible on whichever browser your child uses.
 However, the settings are applied on the very computer.
-That means you still have to make similar settings on your child’s other devices, such as phones or tablets.
+That means you still have to enable parental control settings on your child’s other devices, such as phones or tablets.
 Besides, making the settings is somewhat time-consuming and requires computer knowledge.

 Below, read about how to put a parental lock on websites on computers with Windows and Mac operating systems.